seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 In this scenario, NLMs are *flexible*, and their role is really just as a kind of mirror.
 So human language continues to change as it normally would, and NLMs manage to keep up, because they're adaptable.

-Under this account, people innovate new words, constructions, etc., at the pace they always would––and text produced by NLMs will keep up.
+Under this account, people innovate new words, constructions, etc., at the pace they always would.
+NLMs stay up to date by constantly retraining or fine-tuning on a new generation of linguistic data.
+Perhaps NLMs always lag a little behind the pace of change (like previous generations typically do), but they don't prevent the usual course of innovation.

 ## H4: NLMs create novel linguistic innovations.